IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-02-28-my-interest-in-web-development.md

 After a year and a half, learning by my self, I had the great opportunity to join Martin & Young, a small digital agency in Madrid to work on client projects.

 Now some months after leaving Martin & Young I'm freelancing.
-I'm now learning JavaScript as I said in my previous <a class="link link--special" href="/2016/02/18/my-next-step-learning-and-new-years-resolutions/">article</a>.
+I'm now learning JavaScript as I said in my previous <a class="link link--special" href="/2016/02/18/my-next-step-learning-and-new-years-resolutions/" target="_blank" rel="noopener">article</a>.

 I'm happy to say that NOW I know what is to be a Frontend developer.